-We do not currently own or operate manufacturing facilities for the production or testing of Validive, camsirubicin, MNPR-101, MNPR-101-Zr, MPNR-101 RITs or MNPR-202, nor do we have plans to develop our own manufacturing operations in the foreseeable future.
+We do not currently own or operate manufacturing facilities for the production or testing of MNPR-101 radiopharmaceutical program, camsirubicin, or MNPR-202, nor do we have plans to develop our own manufacturing operations in the foreseeable future.
 We presently depend on third-party contract manufacturers for all our required raw materials, Active Pharmaceutical Ingredients ("API"), and finished drug products for our preclinical and clinical studies.
-Both COVID-19 and the Russia-Ukraine war, and related impacts on inflation and supply chain logistics, may impact the cost and delay shipping of supplies for our clinical materials manufacturing due to the rising cost of fuel and sanctions that may delay global shipping.
-We have completed manufacturing of the clinical batches of drug product for Validive that are currently being utilized in our ongoing Phase 2b/3 VOICE clinical trial and for camsirubicin which are being used in our ongoing Phase 1b dose-escalation camsirubicin clinical trials.
-We are in the midst of manufacturing more camsirubicin for the clinical trials.
-We continue to develop MNPR-101-Zr, MNPR-101 RIT and MNPR-202 for potential scale-up.
+We are having clinical batches of MNPR-101-Zr manufactured in preparation for treating patients in our Phase 1 radiopharma program in advanced cancers.
+Also, we have completed manufacturing of the clinical batches of drug product for camsirubicin which are being used in our ongoing Phase 1b dose-escalation camsirubicin clinical trial.